 The round base allows for a 360-degree screen turn.
 The gradient handling is exceptional, and it supports HDR10.
 It also has built-in speakers.
 So, if you are looking for an ultrawide monitor for your MacBook Pro, then this could be best suited.

-The noteworthy feature is its sturdy stand with great swivel range.
+The noteworthy feature is its sturdy stand with a great swivel range.
 The IPS panel with wide viewing angles allows for screen sharing with offers and combats glare and reflection.
-For gamers too, this monitor is suitable even though it has a 75HZ panel and it has quick response time and low input lag.
+This monitor is suitable for gamers even though it has a 75HZ panel, and it has a quick response time and low input lag.
 The sad part is that it does not have USB-C input.
 If you are into curved monitors, definitely check out our top curved monitors for MacBook pro.

 This is a super ultra-wide 49” monitor.
 It offers great picture quality because of its IPS panel.
 The viewing angles are wide, excellent Gray uniformity and best reflection handling are a few of its salient features.
 Besides this, the monitor comes with built-in speakers, HDR support, and a PIP, mode.
 Plus, it has USB-C input which supports DisplayPort Alt mode thereby allowing for a display and charging it at the same time.